Your info is secure and never shared with 3rd parties.

 The British were so impressed by the skills of the Gurkha warriors that they actually employed them in their own army during the two World Wars and Nepal was a great ally to Britain during this time.

+Nepal suffered greatly when a man called Rang Bahadur seized control and declared himself Rana (prime minister) in 1846.
+It wasn’t until 1950 that the royal Shahs’ regained the throne and their power.
 Many years of political unrest ensued, with the alternate rise and fall of civil and dynastic rule.
 Nepal tours began in earnest only in the latter part of the 20th century, bringing much revenue into the Himalayan kingdom.

 Nepal is today considered stable and making positive progress towards becoming a prosperous country again, even in spite of the recent tragic earthquakes in 2015 that affected many regions.